Top Pay-Per-Mile Auto Insurance Coverage: What You Need to Know

 Below is a list of insurance companies that promise savings if policyholders infrequently drive their vehicles.

-Metromile
+Metromile Auto Insurance

-When setting pay-per-mile rates, Metromile considers your driving profile and monthly mileage.
+When setting pay-per-mile rates, Metromile auto insurance considers your driving profile and monthly mileage.
 The company uses Metromile Pulse, a wireless device that plugs into your vehicle’s OBD-II port, to calculate how many miles you drive per month.
 The Metromile app allows you to view your mileage.

 Alongside the per-mile fee, Metromile also charges policyholders a fixed base rate based on each driver’s profile, making it difficult to estimate how much you might pay for coverage.
 In addition, since your mileage will change month to month, your rates may vary.